Strumenta/StarLasu/documentation/ast_definition.md

 ### NodeType

 The interface `NodeType` can be used to specify that a certain Class represent a Node.
-This is inteded to be used on abstract classes that do not directly extend Node or interfaces.
+This is intended to be used on abstract classes that do not directly extend Node or interfaces.
 All concrete classes deriving from them should also extend Node, indirectly.

 For example, if we define: